Best 1 Year Fixed Mortgage Rates

 - Some lenders are notorious for quoting poor rates to people who try to renew their 1-year terms.

-- To get a 1-year term, most—but not all—lenders make you prove you can afford a payment based on a higher posted 5-year fixed rate (a.k.a. “qualifying rate”).
-All borrowers who have less than 20% equity must qualify based on the higher “benchmark five-year rate,” as set by the Bank of Canada.
+- To get a 1-year term, you generally have to you prove you can afford a payment based on a higher posted 5-year fixed rate (a.k.a. “qualifying rate”).
+This rate is set by the Bank of Canada.

 - You can lock in your renewal rate in just six to nine months (since most lenders offer 90- to 180-day rate holds).